decentrio/aio-bot/README.md

-# AIO Bot - All-in-one services bot for Injective/other Cosmos chains
+# All-in-one validator services bot for Injective & other Cosmos-SDK based blockchains

-The bot has fundamental features:
+The bot supports the following alerts:
-- Notify user when a validator miss blocks/low signing performance
-- Notify user when a validator is active/inactive/jailed
-- New proposal on chain
+- Missed blocks (signing performance)
+- Validator status (active/inactive/jailed)
+- Governance proposals
 - Peggo performance (Injective)
-- Check balance (Injective/Ethereum, useful for peggo operators)
+- Balance checks (Injective/Ethereum)
 - IBC packets tracking
-- Upgrades on chain
+- Network upgrades

-The bot supports on 3 platforms: Slack, Discord, and Telegram.
+The bot supports 3 platforms: Slack, Discord and Telegram.

 ![image](https://github.com/user-attachments/assets/509d4235-3541-451b-a81c-4e116c522a60)
 ![image](https://github.com/user-attachments/assets/ac22bbed-cdcc-4a2b-9f08-5570b8f7f617)

-## Setup
-To setup bot for messaging platforms, refer to

 ## Configuration
-This configuration file is used to set up the AIO Bot for various platforms and features.
-The file also contains subscriptions detail for each platform, so it should not be removed/renamed
+The configuration file is used to set up the AIO Bot for various platforms.
+It also contains subscription details to receive alerts on each platform, ensure the file is valid and present.

 Below is an explanation of each section:
 ### `app`